destaMo/Scrum-Notes/content/frontend/Frameworks and libs/react-native/01_level_1.md

 ### 📝 Katas

-- Install React Native Debugger and debbug app by using it
+- Install React Native Debugger and debug app by using it

 ---

 ## 📦 ReactNative / Linking

-From react-native 0.60 linking is easier, however when adding libraries to our project it is important for run for example `pod install`.
-However, you need to know what is grandle and cocoapods.
+Since react-native 0.60 linking is easier, however when adding libraries to our project it is important to run `pod install`.
+Moreover, you need to know what **gradle** and **cocoapods** are.

 ### 🎓 Learn